VA FileMan V. 22.2 Programmer Manual Banner

 (Required) The field name or number.

-If FIELD is a multiple field, VALUE determines the subrecord to display to the user as a default for selection.
+If field is a Multiple field, value determines the subrecord to display to the user as a default for selection.
 It is not a value that is ever filed.
-VALUE can be "FIRST", "LAST", or the specific internal entry number of the subrecord to display.
-"FIRST" indicates that the subrecord with the lowest internal entry number should be displayed and "LAST" indicates that the subrecord with the highest internal entry number should be displayed.
+The value can be "FIRST", "LAST", or the specific internal entry number of the subrecord to display:

-(Optional) $D(ERROR)>1, if the procedure call fails.
+(Optional) $D(ERROR)>1, if the API call fails.

-A Append new word processing text to the current text.
-This flag can be used only when stuffing text into a word processing field.
-If the A flag is not sent, the current word processing text is completely erased before the new text is added.
+A Append new word-processing text to the current text.
+This flag can be used only when stuffing text into a WORD-PROCESSING field.
+If the A flag is not sent, the current word-processing text is completely erased before the new text is added.

-E VALUE is in External form.
-(Default)
+E (Default) The value parameter is in External form.

-The I and E flags have no effect when FIELD is a word processing field.
+The I and E flags have no effect when field is a WORD-PROCESSING field.

 Examples